 Children must be able to recall multiplication facts for 2, 10 and 5 x tables.

 Through regular practice in school and at home.
-Children will be tested on each times table, achieving bronze (times table facts in order), silver (times tables fact in a random order) and gold (related division facts).
+Children will be questioned on each table - children need to know the facts - in order, randomly and the related